kolchfa-aws/test-repo/test-spell.md

 ### Get started with opensearch.org

-The WHO (World Health Organization) is an organization.
+The WHO (World Health Organization) is an organization .
 Query Domain Specific Language (DSL) is a query language.
 Query DSL is used in OpenSearch, something else, and something else!
-KIR is used in databases and data lakes.
-It takes 2 - 5 hours or 323-887 days.
+KIR is used in databases and data lakes.It takes 2 - 5 hours or 323-887 days.times.periods.

 - [About OpenSearch]({{site.url}}{{site.baseurl}}/opensearch/)
 - [Quickstart]({{site.url}}{{site.baseurl}}/quickstart/)